 When you open a jar to use it, make sure to close it up as soon as possible.
 You’ve worked hard to powder your honey; don’t let a little moisture turn it into a solid block.

 If you happen to encounter a seized block of honey power, don’t fret, you have a few options.
 First, you can take the chunk to a mortar and pestle.
 Gently break it up and back into a fine powder.

-The second option is to leave it and use a micro-plane rasp.
-Take the chunk to the rasp and rasp off as much as you need for your current recipe.
+The second option is to leave it and use a microplane rasp.
+Take the chunk to the rasp and rasp off as much as you need to sprinkle in your current recipe.

-Keep in mind that, although honey doesn’t spoil, time does affect honey, such as diastase, an enzyme found in this substance which decreases with time, and HMF (Hydroxymethylfurfural), an organic compound which increases with time.
+Keep in mind that, although honey doesn’t spoil, time does affect it.
+Diastase, an enzyme found in this substance will decrease with time, and HMF (Hydroxymethylfurfural), an organic compound will do the same.

 Uses of Dehydrated Honey

 Baking is an interesting use of honey powder.
-It adds sweetness, but unlike brown sugar, it won’t add a tenderness or chewiness to the baked good.
-A quick internet search yielded recipes for biscuits, cookies, cakes.
+It adds sweetness, but unlike brown sugar, it won’t add tenderness or chewiness to baked goods.
+A quick internet search yielded recipes for biscuits, cookies, and cakes.

-Switching to savory, the biggest advantage of dehydrated is that it creates an instant glaze.
-Sprinkled on roasted or barbecued chicken or pork.
+Switching to savory, the biggest advantage of dehydration is that it creates an instant glaze.
+Sprinkled on roasted or barbecued chicken or pork as innovative dry rubs, it’s a great option.
 There is nothing like a hint of sweetness before the savory hits.